namuol/react-seamstress/WHY.md

 ### What about Theming/Skinning?

-Passing in custom styles to every component via props is not ideal when you use the same style everywhere.
+Passing in custom `styles` to every component via props is not ideal when you use the same style everywhere.
 This is the common use-case for "skinning" a third-party component to be used with your project.

-What we ***really*** want is a way to simply get a version of `SomeThirdPartyComponent` that has our styles as its default styles.
+What we ***really*** want is a way to simply get a version of `SomeThirdPartyComponent` that uses our styles as its default styles.

 Here's how that looks, as it is currently implemented: